BG-Weiss/WeissMod-Tweaks/README.md

 I'm an author.
 If you like this mod and like reading, consider supporting me by visiting cjweiss.com or buying A Broken Clock Never Boils on Amazon, Kubo, Barnes & Noble, Apple Books, or Smashwords.

 OVERVIEW
 The purpose of this mod is to fix a couple things that bugged me: namely, the ease of resting and losing both gold and equipped items at the start of Siege of Dragonspear.
-I prefer full trilogy runs, so this is balanced purely around a EET (with or without SoD).
+I prefer full trilogy runs, so this is balanced purely around EET (whether skipping or playing SoD).
 However, the mod will work with just BGEE or BG2EE.
 I think COMPONENT 1+4 should work without Enhanced Editions, but I have no intention of supporting/testing it.

 There are currently five components.